Le lien vers cette page a été envoyé avec succès aux destinataires.

 Income from assets

-If you have filed your tax return on timebetween August and September, you will receive a common tax notice for your social security contributions and income tax.
+If you have filed your tax return on time, you receive between August and September a notice of assessment common for your social security contributions and income tax.

 This single opinion sets out the following information: